No Mercy (2017): Storylines

-The card consisted of eight matches, including one on the Kickoff pre-show.
-The matches resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the Raw brand.
-Storylines were produced on WWE's weekly television shows Monday Night Raw and 205 Live, the latter of which is cruiserweight-exclusive.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television shows, Monday Night Raw and the cruiserweight-exclusive 205 Live.

 At SummerSlam, Brock Lesnar defeated Braun Strowman, Roman Reigns, and Samoa Joe in a fatal four-way match to retain the Universal Championship.
 The following night on Raw, Lesnar's victory celebration with his advocate Paul Heyman was interrupted by Strowman, who attacked Lesnar with a Chokeslam and two Running Powerslams.
 Later on the show, a Universal Championship title match between the two was scheduled for No Mercy.
 The following week, Lesnar and Heyman issued a warning to Strowman.
-On the September 4 episode, after Strowman defeated Big Show in a steel cage match, Strowman also warned Lesnar before throwing Big Show through the cage.
+On the September 4 episode, after Strowman defeated Big Show in a Steel Cage match, Strowman also warned Lesnar before throwing Big Show through the cage.
 In a confrontation the following week, Lesnar attacked Strowman with a German Suplex but Strowman quickly performed a Chokeslam and Running Powerslam on Lesnar, hoisting the title over Lesnar.
 In a split-screen interview on the final Raw before No Mercy, Lesnar thanked Strowman for being a "great challenge", stating that is when he is at his best.

 On the August 21 episode of Raw, John Cena made his return to the Raw brand due to his status as a free agent and called out Roman Reigns, who was the reason Cena came to Raw.
 Reigns came out to confront Cena, but they were interrupted by The Miz and Samoa Joe, resulting in a tag team match, in which Cena and Reigns defeated Miz and Joe.
-The following week, Cena and Reigns had a contract signing for a match at No Mercy.
-Cena immediately signed the contract while Reigns was more reluctant.
+On August 28, a match between Cena and Reigns was made official for No Mercy.
+During the contract signing for the match that night on Raw, Cena immediately signed the contract while Reigns was more reluctant.
 After a heated worked shoot argument about Reigns being the new "John Cena" and the two not respecting each other, Luke Gallows and Karl Anderson interrupted and challenged Reigns and Cena to an impromptu tag team match which Cena and Reigns won.
 The following week, Reigns confronted Cena, who had just defeated Jason Jordan, and wondered why a rookie gave the sixteen-time world champion a hard time.
 Reigns tried to goad Cena into a fight, but Cena refused and Reigns left, claiming that Cena did not back up his own words.
 The following week, Reigns defeated Jordan.
 Cena confronted Reigns, stating that Reigns also had a hard time defeating Jordan.
 On the final Raw before No Mercy, Reigns insulted Cena for being absent and compared him to The Rock, whom Cena had criticized for leaving WWE for Hollywood several years ago.